attackgithub/entropy/README.md

 # Terms of use

     This tool is only for educational purposes only.
-    Use this tool only on your own network and never without permission.
+    Use this tool wisely and never without permission.
     I am not responsible for anything you do with this tool.

 # Entropy MIT license